Editor’s Note: AI Cloud, Einstein GPT, and other cloud GPT products are now Einstein. For the latest on Salesforce Einstein, go here.

 - High-quality data.
 AI is only as good as the data powering it, and data is at the center of our Customer 360.
-We’re blending generative AI technology and our proprietary large language models with the most comprehensive customer data set out there – our customers’ single source of data truth in Data Cloud.
+We’re blending generative AI technology and our proprietary large language models with data from all Salesforce clouds, external data feeds, sources, warehouses, and lakes into the most comprehensive customer data set out there – our customers’ single source of data truth in Data Cloud.
 Because of this data advantage, our customers can glean insights, securely generate highly relevant outputs, create personalized experiences, and drive continuous improvement with reinforcement learning to a degree they simply can’t with anyone else.

 - Open ecosystem.
 We’ve always taken an open approach to our platform (just look at our AppExchange), and generative AI is no different.
 Customers can select from any large language model we support, bring their own, or use Salesforce’s LLMs.
 There is no vendor lock-in, and this also means we can optimize the best model for that particular customer’s job to be done, industry, modality, and cost preference.
 Our open approach is also important since the world is still in the nascent stages of the LLM development, and it’s too soon to call a winner.

 - Ethical guardrails.
 We’re deeply committed to making the benefits of AI — including generative AI — accessible to everyone while still being safe and inclusive.
 Our Office of Ethical and Humane Use of Technology is involved in every step of product development and deployment.
 They recently published this industry-leading set of guidelines for responsible generative AI and lead our teams internally and our customers in anticipating and mitigating risk.

 Q. Any final thoughts before we wrap?